Presentation Brothers College, Cork: Curriculum

 After completing the Junior Certificate, the college requires students to complete a mandatory Transition Year.
 In fifth year, students begin the Leaving Cert cycle.
 At the Leaving Certificate level, the college offers a wide range of courses.
 Irish as L2, English L1 and mathematics are compulsory.
 One language must be taken from French as L2, German as L2 and Latin.
-Any three optional subjects may be taken from the sciences (physics, chemistry, biology), the businesses (business studies, accounting, economics), history, art, applied mathematics, geography, politics and society and religion.
+Any three optional subjects may be taken from the sciences (physics, chemistry, biology, agricultural), the businesses (business studies, accounting, economics), history, art, applied mathematics, geography, politics and society, physical education and religion.